Szerazh/my-portfolio-website/README.md

-﻿# Viktoriya Marinova — Software Developer Portfolio
+﻿# Viktoria Marinova — Software Developer Portfolio

 A personal portfolio website that presents my technical skills, education, internships, certificates, and aesthetic design work—all in a clean, responsive, and interactive format.